jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 If English is your native language, you likely use these forms without even thinking about it.
 [Learning them in a foreign language will force you to understand how they work in English.](https://awordsmith.com/learning-another-language-makes-you-a-better-writer/#:~:text=Foreign%20languages%20give%20new%20insight,children%20recognize%20and%20use%20it.){: target="_blank" rel="noopener noreferrer"}

+If you aren't sure which language to study, pick the one with a culture you have a legitimate interest in.
+The popularity of the language doesn't matter.
+Only that you care about enough to learn the in's and out's.

-This understanding will make your writing more clear and purposeful.
+This will drive you to develop an understanding that will make your writing more clear and purposeful.

 ## 7) [Use Twitter, Facebook, and other social media](/how-to-get-more-twitter-followers/)